See the syllabus for full information. Here are some excerpts from the syllabus:

 After you've read background information, and written down a few clues to follow up on, the next step is to type those clues in search boxes to find scholarly sources.

 Scholarly sources are written by scholars, for scholars.
 The two most common kinds of scholarly sources are books and journal articles.
+How do you identify scholarly sources?
+Here are some things to look for:

 To find scholarly sources through Simpson Library, use the search box on the library homepage, which searches the physical contents of the library and most of the electronic databases, all at the same time.